When Machine Unlearning Jeopardizes Privacy: Introduction

-\autoref{sec:preliminary} introduces some background knowledge about machine learning and machine unlearning, and the threat model. \autoref{sec:attack} present the details of our proposed attack.
+\mypara{Roadmap} In \autoref{sec:preliminary}, we introduce some background knowledge about machine learning and machine unlearning, and the threat model. \autoref{sec:attack} presents the details of our proposed attack.
 We propose two privacy degradation metrics in \autoref{sec:metric}.
-We conduct extensive experiments to illustrate the effectiveness of the proposed attack in \autoref{sec:exp}.
+We conduct extensive experiments to illustrate the effectiveness of the proposed attack in \autoref{sec:exp} and \autoref{sec:practical_deployment}.
 In \autoref{sec:defense}, we introduce several possible defense mechanisms and empirically evaluate their effectiveness.
 We discuss the related work in \autoref{sec:related} and conclude the paper in \autoref{sec:conclusion}.